ChifiSource/ToolipsServables.jl/README.md

 "hello"
 ```
 #### contributing guidelines
-There are several ways to contribute to the ParametricProcesses package.
+There are several ways to contribute to the `ToolipsServables` package.

 - submitting [issues](https://github.com/ChifiSource/ToolipsServables.jl/issues)
 - creating packages which use `ToolipsServables`